This post may contain affiliate links. Please read our disclosure policy.

 Use these instructions to make the perfect classic doughnut glaze every time!
 Further details can also be found in the recipe card below.

 Step 1: Whisk together all ingredients until smooth.
 I like to use a medium bowl for this, which helps my apartment stay clean!
 I start in the center with my whisk and make sure I incorporate all the ingredients.
+Scrape down the sides of the bowl when necessary.

-Step 1: Cover the surface of the glaze directly with plastic wrap to keep it from developing a film before it is ready for use.
+Step 2: Cover the surface of the glaze directly with plastic wrap to keep it from developing a film before it is ready for use.
 You can store it in the fridge, but remember that it is easier to use at a slightly warmer temperature, so either dip a warm donut in it or warm it up prior to use.

-Sometimes it helps to give it an extra whisk before use as well!
+Step 3: Dip your still warmed donuts in the glaze and set on cooling racks.
 It’s helpful if you use a wire rack with parchment paper underneath to catch the glaze that occasionally drips down as it sets.

 Chef Lindsey’s Recipe Tip